 - Cut the eggs, onions, and celery and set aside.

 - Mix the salad dressing, sugar, vinegar, dill relish, mustard, and milk until well blended.

-- In a large bowl add the cauliflower, eggs, celery, onion, and dressing mix until well blended.
+- In a large bowl add the cauliflower, eggs, celery, and onion and mix well.
+Add the dressing to the salad and mix until well blended.
 Season with salt and pepper to taste.